Jann5s/measuretool/README.md

 # measuretool

-This is the README accompagning measuretool.m. measuretool.m is a matlab function that contains a GUI (Graphical User Interface).
+This is the README accompanying measuretool.m. measuretool.m is a matlab function that contains a GUI (Graphical User Interface).
 Since it is a matlab function it requires matlab, and due to heavy use of the graphics features introduced with 2014b, this tool requires at least 2014b.